fastbird/doecs/README.md

 extern std::tuple<FPlayerPool, FEnemyPool> EntityPools;

 // Step 4.
 Also need to add the new pool to the actual tuple implementation
-// in <MyEntitySystem>.cpp file In this cpp file, you must define IMPLEMENT_DOECS macro
+// in <MyEntitySystem>.cpp file.
+In this cpp file, you must define IMPLEMENT_DOECS macro
 // before including the doecs.h header file so that the required implementation
 // for doecs framework is compiled in this translation unit. std::tuple<FPlayerPool, FEnemyPool> EntityPools;